enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 > {: .language-cpp}
 > Put the following inside the `PrintOutTracks::analyze` method:
 > ~~~
+> // printf requires the package: #include <stdio.h>, but it is loaded elsewere in the framework
+> // another useful method of displaying information is with std::cout
 > printf("Event %i\n", indexEvent_);
 >  edm::Handle<edm::View<reco::Track> > trackHandle;
 > iEvent.getByToken(tracksToken_, trackHandle);